 You can add or update the nominees in your Mutual Fund holding by submitting a physical request at the nearest AMC/RTA branch.
 Alternatively, it can also be done online on the AMC/RTA website or on mfcentral.com.
 Login to your account and choose the folio under which you want to add/update nominees.
 Fill in the nominee details like name and address along with the percentage of ownership each nominee will get.
 If no percentage is specified, each nominee will be eligible for an equal percentage.
 You will then receive an OTP as part of the two-factor authentication to verify the nominee updation request.
 Alternatively, the digital form can be signed using the e-Sign facility.

 If you are not comfortable online, you can visit the nearest branch or Investor Service Center, of the Fund House to add/update nominee details in your folio.
 All you need to do is submit a written application or fill up the relevant section of the Common Application Form.
-You will need to specify the account/folio where you need to add/update nominees and names of the nominees.
-In case of more than one nominee in an account, you need to specify the percentage allocation of your investments between all the nominees.
-Get all your Mutual Fund investment accounts updated with Nominee details and save your family from the hassle of proving their legal heirship to claim your investments in case of an unfortunate event.
+You will need to specify the account/folio where you need to add/update nominees and the names of the nominees.
+In case of more than one nominee in an account/folio, you need to specify the percentage allocation of your investments between all the nominees.
+Also, in case of joint holding, all the unit holders will have to sign the form with their wet signatures.